espocrm/documentation/user-guide/knowledge-base.md

 ## Categories

 Categories allow to group articles.
-One category can have multiple sub-categories.
+One category can contain multiple sub-categories.
 Each article can be related to one or multiple categories.

 To be able to search articles in all sub-categories you need to switch to the expanded mode by clicking the small folder icon next to the root category.